-Whenever you buy or sell something, we ask that you leave Feedback about the transaction that reflects your experience with the buyer or seller.
-At the same time, we ask your trading partner to leave Feedback about you as well.
+Whenever you buy or sell something, you can leave Feedback about the transaction.
+Your buyer or seller can leave Feedback for you as well.

 Over time, eBay members develop a Feedback Profile, or reputation, based on the comments and ratings left by other members.
 The Feedback score is one of the most important pieces of a Feedback Profile.
 It's the number in brackets next to a member's user ID and it's also located at the top of the member's Feedback Profile.

 How are Feedback scores calculated?